-When most non-Australians think of Down Under, they see one of three images: They see a dry, barren landscape where the only excitement comes in the form of some kangaroos hopping across the road; they see the Sydney Opera House; or they see impossibly bronzed and healthy-looking people with surfboards.
+When most foreigners think of Down Under, they see one of three images: either a dry, barren landscape where the only excitement comes in the form of some kangaroos hopping across the road; the Sydney Opera House, or they see impossibly bronzed and healthy-looking people with surfboards.
 Aussies however, know there is so much more to Oz than roos, surfing and Sydney.
 And, we know there is a huge diversity.
-Less than 300 km from Perth, for instance, is a region that could well be in France, except that you're more likely to hear 'G'day mate' than 'Bonjour monsieur'.
+Less than 300 km from Perth, for instance, is a region that could well be in France, except that you’re more likely to hear ‘G’day mate’ than ‘Bonjour monsieur’.

-The town of Margaret River, about halfway between Cape Leeuwin in the south and Cape Naturaliste in the north, lies on the banks of the river after which it was named.
+The town of Margaret River lies on the banks of the river after which it was named.
 Settlers of European descent moved here in the mid-19th century, first mainly to farm, but later also for the possibilities offered by timber logging.

 Quenching your thirst

 The Margaret River region has plenty of opportunities to quench your thirst in a most sophisticated way.
 The Mediterranean climate naturally led to a wine growing industry.
 In the last half century or so, wine has become the main economic activity in the area and the vintages produced here are world-renowned.
-With about 150 wine producers operating in the region, it's not difficult to find an estate where you can sample the nectar of the gods and take a stroll among the vineyards.
+With about 150 wine producers operating in the region, it’s not difficult to find an estate where you can sample the nectar of the gods and take a stroll among the vineyards.
 Some wine estates even offer accommodation so that you can spend the night in a gorgeous country setting.
-If you don't know where to start, the Margaret River Visitor's Centre will be happy to help you with information on the wine cellars in the area.
-If you prefer your tipple amber-coloured and bubbly, you'll be happy to know that the region also has several small breweries where you can try the finest beers and ciders.
+If you prefer your tipple amber-coloured and bubbly, you’ll be happy to know that the region also has several small breweries.

 Tending the flock

 Mammoth Cave is probably the best known.
-This cave, with a depth of 30 m and a length of 500 m, has yielded some fascinating Pleistocene fossil remains including ancient thylacines, the ancestors of a now extinct species known as the Tasmanian wolf, as well as those of a giant marsupial about the size of a pygmy hippopotamus that became extinct about 45,000 years ago.
-There are boardwalks in the cave to make getting around much easier and the first chamber is wheelchair friendly.
+This cave, with a depth of 30 m and a length of 500 m, has yielded some fascinating Pleistocene fossil remains including ancient thylacines- the ancestors of a now extinct species known as the Tasmanian wolf- as well as those of a giant marsupial about the size of a pygmy hippopotamus that became extinct about 45,000 years ago.

 Taking a hike or hopping on a bike

-It's not only surfers who will enjoy the ocean in the Margaret River region.
-There are plenty of pristine beaches where you can park up the car and soak up the sun.
-The best beach weather is in the dry summer months.
-The winter is rainy season and while this won't bother water-sports enthusiasts too much, the weather won't be conducive to developing a golden suntan.
+It’s not only surfers who will enjoy the ocean in the Margaret River region.
+There are plenty of pristine beaches where you can park the car and soak up the sun.

 Watching the giants of the ocean

-Every year towards the end of winter and spring, whales migrate northwards from the freezing waters of the Southern Ocean to go feeding, mating and calving in warmer climes.
-They reach the Augusta area from June to September, so if you're in the area during these months, find yourself a good vantage point like the Cape Leeuwin Lighthouse, get out the binoculars and start peering.
-The two whale species most common around here are Humpback and Southern Right whales.
-An easy way to tell the difference between them is to look at the shape of the spray of water coming from their blowholes: Southern Right Whales make two 'fountains' in a kind of V shape.
-Unlike Humpbacks, they also don't have a dorsal fin.
+Every year towards the end of winter and spring, whales migrate northwards from the freezing waters of the Southern Ocean to go feeding, mating and calving in warmer temperatures.
+They reach the Augusta area from June to September, so if you’re in the area during these months, find yourself a good vantage point like the Cape Leeuwin Lighthouse, get out the binoculars and start peering.

 Learning about Aboriginal culture